Ryan Jeffers Preview, Player Props: Twins vs. Rays

 - The Rays' 3.78 team ERA ranks third across all MLB pitching staffs.

-- The Rays give up the fewest home runs in baseball (150 total, one per game).
+- Rays pitchers combine to surrender the first-fewest home runs in baseball (152 total, one per game).

+- Littell (3-5) gets the starting nod for the Rays in his 12th start of the season.
+He has a 4.29 ERA in 71 1/3 innings pitched, with 56 strikeouts.

+- In his last time out on Thursday, the righty went eight innings against the Seattle Mariners, allowing one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.